Little Rock School District: Facilities

 Rockefeller is an open-space school.
 It offers specialized work labs, music instruction and performance areas and even separate playground areas with age-appropriate equipment for toddlers, pre-kindergartners and elementary students.
 Rockefeller was one of six LRSD schools to be designated an "incentive school."
 The extra funds it receives allows the school to retain a full-time nurse and Early Childhood Coordinator as well as specialists in art, music, physical education, technology and media.

 Rockefeller also is one of two schools participating in the Teacher Advancement Program (TAP), an initiative of the Milken Family Foundation to attract, retain, motivate and develop talented teachers.
 TAP helps teachers become the best they can be by giving them opportunities to learn better teaching strategies and compensates them based on their performance.

 The Computer Science theme is evident by 140 computers throughout the school.
 The music program is outstanding and has two show choirs that have traveled out of state to perform.
 A certified physical education specialist leads the outstanding physical education program.
 The science specialist serves students in grades 3–5 in a fully equipped science laboratory.

 Rockefeller has a full-time nurse, counselor and social worker.

 The outstanding Accelerated Reader Program started at Rockefeller in 1999.
 Extended Day activities include scouts, art classes, hand bell ringers, primary and intermediate show choirs, Computer Club, Running Club, small group tutoring, Science Club and LOVE Team.
 Rockefeller also offers an early childhood education program, accepting infants as young as six weeks of age.

 Extracurricular

-Rockefeller's renowned Show Choir has earned a reputation as an excellent performing group and has performed all around Arkansas and as far away as New York and Hawaii.
+Rockefeller's renowned Show Choir has performed throughout Arkansas and also New York and Hawaii.